manirajchahal/Cybersecurity-Homelab/README.md

    - Ensure critical network segments are properly isolated.

 ## Usage
-- Use this homelab as a sandbox environment for testing cybersecurity tools and techniques.
+- I used this homelab as a sandbox environment for testing cybersecurity tools and techniques.
-- Experiment with modifying configurations, adding new security measures, and simulating attack scenarios.
+- Experimented with modifying configurations, adding new security measures, and simulating attack scenarios.
 - Refer to the documentation in the `docs/` folder for more detailed guides and troubleshooting tips.

-## Contributing
-Contributions, improvements, and suggestions are welcome!
-Please fork the repository and submit a pull request with your changes.
-For major changes, please open an issue first to discuss what you would like to change.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.